Major revision January 2003

 WR413 We oppose and seek the abolition of those conditions and loopholes which unfairly restrict statutory union recognition.
 Current provisions which work to the detriment of workers include the conditions whereby (a) an employer is under no legal obligation to recognise a union if less than 40% of eligible workers vote in favour, (b) employers can recognise non-independent trade unions, thereby precluding the recognition of genuinely independent unions, and (c) employers can disregard demands for union recognition by bargaining units if those units are deemed not 'compatible with effective management'.

 WR414 The collective and representative nature of trade unions requires that full membership and participation of the workforce should be encouraged; this should include managers.
 Unions should seek to recruit all eligible workers, including those traditionally under-represented in unions, women, part-time workers, volunteer workers, the low-paid and the unemployed.
 We welcome the steps already taken by some unions, and encourage others to do likewise.
-The cost of union membership subscriptions should not be allowed to be a deterrent; we shall develop a mechanism to ensure that the poorest paid workers can afford to join the union of their choice, and shall also provide tax allowances for their cost, as is done for subscriptions to professional bodies.
+The cost of union membership subscriptions should not be allowed to be a deterrent; we shall develop a mechanism to ensure that the poorest paid workers can afford to join the union of their choice.
 However, we recognise that some workers will wish not to join a union, on grounds of principle.
 We are opposed to the closed shop, whereby union membership is a condition of employment.

 WR415 A Green government shall legislate to provide independent Trade Unions with a statutory right of access to workplaces in order to speak to workers during their working hours, and to give workers reasonable time off from their normal duties to meet with Trade Unions when they access the workplace.